 What is Hispanic Rhinoplasty?

-You could say a Latin heritage has diversity within itself with different regions having different anatomical traits.
-Patients of Central and South American heritage have distinct features from those with primarily a Spanish background.
-The various nose types typical for Hispanic rhinoplasty are:
+Latino heritage is diverse, and various regions have different anatomical characteristics.
+For example, patients of Central and South American heritage have distinct features from those with primarily a Spanish background.
+The various nose types typical for Hispanic rhinoplasty are as follows.

 Mestizo means a “mixture of races.”
-They are a blend of the indigenous tribes which inhabited the local regions of the continent, Europeans (mostly Spanish) who conquered the lands in the 15th century, and Africans which were brought over with the slave trade.
-More European immigrants during World Wars I and II complete the mixture.
+People in this ethnic group are a blend of the Indigenous tribes who inhabited the local regions of the continent, Europeans (primarily Spanish) who conquered the lands in the 15th century, and enslaved Africans.
+More European immigrants during World Wars I and II complete the picture.

-The Mestizo patient has a combination of European and Native American features with a wide tip and broad, thick skin.
-Dr. Sajjadian uses grafting and sutures to define nasal features and reinforce support structures resulting in satisfactory, long-term results.
-This type is considered the most challenging to improve aesthetically.
+Mestizo patients have a combination of European and Indigenous American features with a wide nasal tip and thick skin.
+Dr. Sajjadian uses grafting and sutures to define nasal features and reinforce support structures, resulting in satisfactory, long-term results.

-This nose type is of Spanish origin with some Caucasian mixed in as well.
+This nose type is of Spanish origin, with some Caucasian mixed in.
 It has a high bridge and a normal tip projection.
 Dorsal reduction and tip revision are typically necessary for addressing aesthetic concerns.

-The Mexican-American nose is a mixture of the Mestizo’s nose and Castilian nose.
-It typically has a low radix (the root), a normal bridge, and a drooping tip.
-Grafting the radix or dorsum and revising the tip is a common technique.
+The Mexican-American nose is a mixture of the Mestizo and Castilian noses.
+It typically has a low root, a typical bridge, and a drooping tip.
+Grafting the root or dorsum and revising the end is a common technique.

 General Ethnic Features

-Hispanic noses possess an array of unique features when comparing them to Caucasian noses.
-They are wider, with a more bulbous tip, wider nostrils, and have thicker skin.
-They also have drooping tips with weak cartilage.
+Hispanic noses possess an array of unique features compared to Caucasian noses.
+They frequently feature bulbous tips, wider nostrils, and thicker skin.

-The Hispanic nose tends to have weak, soft cartilage in the nasal tip and a tip which droops.
+Hispanic noses tend to have weak, soft cartilage in the nasal tip, causing drooping.
 These features require a cartilage graft to achieve optimal levels of support and refinement.
-Dr. Sajjadian tailors his rhinoplasty experience to provide lift and definition for cosmetic improvements while retaining the unique Latin structure and character.
+Dr. Sajjadian tailors his rhinoplasty experience to provide lift and definition for cosmetic improvements while retaining the unique Latino structure and character.

-The Hispanic patients who consult us about rhinoplasty typically request a narrower base, a defined tip, and narrower nostrils.
+Typically, Hispanic patients who consult us about rhinoplasty request a narrower base, a defined tip, and narrower nostrils.
 Dr. Sajjadian adapts each surgery to the patient’s unique facial anatomy.
 He also employs the latest technologies and most advanced instruments to achieve precise results with minimal downtime and recovery.

-These results include a more rounded cheek and facial presence when compared to Caucasians, with the nose in complete harmony with the larger facial features.
-Although request comes for a Caucasian nose on a Hispanic patient, these results would look unnatural as the computer imaging will show.
-Because facial structures differ between Latinos and other ethnicities, a more refined nose is an optimal outcome.
+If a patient of Latino heritage requests a Caucasian nose, the results would look unnatural, as computer imaging will show.
+Because facial structures differ between Latinos and other ethnicities, a more refined nose is optimal.

 Goals and Challenges of Hispanic Rhinoplasty

-Once Dr. Sajjadian supports the tip, other improvements are possible like reducing flaring nostrils, narrowing the bridge, reducing the bump, and improving the profile.\
+Additional improvements are possible, like reducing flaring nostrils, narrowing the bridge, reducing the bump, and enhancing the profile.

 The Hispanic Rhinoplasty Procedure

-While performing Hispanic rhinoplasty, Dr. Sajjadian fortifies the cartilage which makes up the tip of the nose.
-He achieves this fortification by grafting cartilage from the patient’s nasal septum, rib or ear.
-The graft will allow the nasal cartilage to provide enough support for the thick skin.
-The reshaping of cartilage requires reducing the width and shaping a less rounded tip while preserving the patient’s natural Hispanic features.
+While performing Hispanic rhinoplasty, Dr. Sajjadian fortifies the cartilage with a graft taken from the patient’s nasal septum, rib, or ear.
+The graft will allow the nasal cartilage to support the thicker skin.
+Cartilage reshaping requires reducing the width and shaping a less rounded tip while preserving the patient’s natural Hispanic features.

 Keys to a Successful Hispanic Rhinoplasty

-Retaining the Ethnic Features – Most patients want to retain their cultural traits but improve nose contours and facial appearance.
+- Retaining ethnic features: Most patients want to maintain their cultural traits while improving their nose contours and appearance.

-Enhancing Facial Harmony – the patient’s bone structure, aesthetic contours, gender, ethnicity, and facial dimensions will determine their degree of facial harmony.
-It requires the nose to be compatible with other facial features.
-Dr. Sajjadian has extensive expertise, and technical knowledge necessary to create harmony which is appealing and in harmony with other facial features. is
+- Enhancing facial harmony: The patient’s bone structure, aesthetic contours, gender, ethnicity, and facial dimensions will determine their degree of facial harmony.
+Dr. Sajjadian has the technical knowledge necessary to create an appealing balance with other facial features.

-Maintaining Nasal Function – Because Dr. Sajjadian has extensive experience in also maintaining the stability of the nasal structures which is necessary for open air flow, he offers expert experience in maintaining or improving the patient’s ability to breath correctly.
+- Maintaining nasal function: Because Dr. Sajjadian has extensive experience in maintaining the stability of the nasal structures, he offers expert knowledge in maintaining or improving breathing ability.

-Patient Satisfaction – Although the perfect nose is not possible, Dr. Sajjadian is committed to his patients being more than satisfied with the function and aesthetics of their rhinoplasty results.
+- Patient satisfaction: Sajjadian goes above and beyond to ensure his rhinoplasty patients appreciate their nasal function and aesthetics.
 He believes patient satisfaction starts with the consultation.
-He wants to understand the goals and needs of each patient while communicating effectively what is and what isn’t possible with their procedure.
-With computer imaging and his extensive knowledge of anatomy, he can show the patient what they can expect from their results.
-During this process, you and Dr. Sajjadian can formulate a surgical plan together, with your input welcome.
+He takes time to understand each patient’s goals and needs, while explaining what is realistically possible with their procedure.
+Then, he can use advanced computer imaging to give you a preview of what to expect.
+Throughout the process, you and Dr. Sajjadian can formulate a surgical plan together, with your input welcome.

-With these achievements, he is well recognized in Newport Beach, Orange County and around the world as an expert in plastic and reconstructive surgeries of the face and body.
+With these achievements, he is well-known in Newport Beach, Orange County, and worldwide as an expert in plastic and reconstructive surgeries of the face and body.